Social Welfare & Justice

 Criminal Justice Degree Career Options

 Criminal justice fascinates the public – it’s why we obsess over true crime podcasts and documentaries.
-While most citizens are happy to keep their distance by listening through headphones or watching TV screens, some envision themselves in uniform, stepping up to the plate to help protect and strengthen their communities.
+While most people are happy to keep their distance by listening through headphones or watching TV screens, some envision themselves stepping up to help protect and strengthen their communities.

-You may even have some of the skills that are essential for working in this sector.
-Whether you’re considering your professional path for the first time, you’re interested in pursuing a second career in criminal justice or you’re a military veteran seeking a criminal justice role, you could jumpstart your career with a degree.
+In fact, you may already have some of the skills that are essential for working in this sector.
+Whether you’re considering your professional path for the first time, you’re interested in pursuing a second career in criminal justice or you’re a military veteran seeking a transition into a civilian criminal justice role, you could jumpstart your career with a criminal justice degree.

 • Responding to emergencies